OpenMic · FluentPlay

 • Challenge word hit rate

-• POA-specific disfluency rate
+• POA-specific event rate

 • Stressed vs. unstressed instability